 The Metal Inset extension activity – Drawing shapes and lines on the sand.
 The focus is to touch the lines of the parallel sides of the shape when drawing lines with a finger on the sand.

-Exploring shapes and symmetry with mirror – An acrylic mirror is a wonderful tool for learning about symmetry.
+Exploring shapes and symmetry with acrylic mirrors – An acrylic mirror is a wonderful tool for learning about symmetry.
 This concept is usually a part of the older children’s curriculum.
-However, a simple demonstration of drawing semi shapes and completing them with mirror reflection is a fun learning exercise for a preschooler as well.
+However, a simple demonstration of drawing semi-shapes and completing them with mirror reflection is a fun learning exercise for a preschooler as well.

 Marble Race – Simple, but fun entertainment for kids that can be done on the wet sand.
 We didn’t happen to have marbles, so we used loose parts – rolling to see which one would roll further.